 The Caucasian nomads often knew only two environments during their entire lifetimes: the high mountain meadow to which they brought their sheep to graze during the summer, and the deep valley below in which they waited out the winter.
-He lived in either a small tent blackened with smoke or a “kosh,” a dimly lit sod hut literally dug out of a hillside.
+They lived in either small tents blackened with smoke or a “kosh,” a dimly lit sod hut literally dug out of a hillside.
 The nomads learned to have gratitude for anything that provided comfort or beauty, and gratitude that he had life itself.

 Perhaps as an expression of the deep joy of a people living and working close to the earth, the tribespeople wove rugs.
 As a whole, antique Caucasian carpets possess an individuality, a boldness and deep sense of unity which is unsurpassed in the world of antique Oriental rugs.

 The Caucasus lies at the very heart of the rug-weaving world.
-Because of its proximity to the silk route, its rug makers were affected by the influence of every rug-making tradition from Egypt to China.
-The Caucasian tribespeoples, working small, portable looms, have taken the form of more sophisticated antique tribal rug weaving cultures.
-By transforming these designs into simple geometrical proportions, they have brought to them a new freshness and spontaneity.
+Because of its proximity to the silk route, its rug makers were influence by every rug-making tradition from Egypt to China.
+The Caucasian tribespeople, working small, portable looms, have taken the form of more sophisticated antique tribal rug weaving cultures and by transforming these designs into simple geometrical proportions, they have brought to them a new freshness and spontaneity.

 The entire evolution of tribal rug weaving can be seen in Caucasian antique carpets.
 The dragon motif, boteh, flowerhead, arabesque, palmette, birds, animals, cloudband and crab designs are all present.
 Sometimes many of these are found in a single antique rug!
 In the midst of powerful geometrical diamonds there may be a tiny horse, dog or gazelle.
 Determination and intensity side-by-side with good humor and lightness demonstrate the dexterity of the Caucasian weavers.